I beg to move,

 Secondly, there are the chiropractors, who are also back manipulators.
 We got another private Member’s Bill through the House.
 That became the Chiropractic Act 1994.
 The chiropractors came together—the McTimoney chiropractors and the others—and were bound together under one regulatory body.
 They are regulated by Act of Parliament.

 Before I go on to the third discipline, my hon.
 Friend the Minister should be aware that the number of people taking hours off work for lower back pain is the highest for all complaints.
 He would do well to make better use of chiropractors and osteopaths in the new landscape post-Brexit.
-It is something we have ignored, and now we are freed from the European connection, or will be—although we will obviously have links—we should look at that.
+That is something we have ignored, and now we are freed from the European connection, or will be—although we will obviously have links—we should look at it.

-The third discipline that the noble Lords referred to was acupuncture, which is regulated by the Professional Standards Authority, and the fourth is herbal medicines, which has different forms of self-regulation.
+The third discipline that the noble Lords referred to was acupuncture, which is regulated by the PSA, and the fourth is herbal medicines, which has different forms of self-regulation.
 In the 2010 to 2015 Parliament, I was asked by my hon.
 Friend the Member for Central Suffolk and North Ipswich (Dr Poulter), then Under-Secretary of State at the Department of Health, to work with Professor David Walker on a report on herbal medicine.
 We met as a Select Committee meets, for the best part of a year, to produce a report that recommended further improvement in regulation.
 That is something we need to return to.

 The last discipline referred to was homeopathic medicine.
 Homeopathy is the most controversial of all the treatments I have described, but has had huge support in the House.
 In the 2006-07 Session, Rudi Vis, a former Labour MP, whose constituency I forget, put down an early-day motion in support of six NHS homeopathic hospitals.
 That was remarkable for two reasons.
 First, it attracted over 200 signatures, or one third of the House.
 Secondly, it was signed by the Secretary of State—not the former Secretary of State, but my hon.
 Friend the Minister’s boss.
 He signed it—here is his name on the motion.
 He is sympathetic to homeopathy.
 His problem is that he has been sandbagged by people such as the chief medical officer, who knows nothing about it.
-It is a major problem.
+That is a major problem.

 The early-day motion said: